Gluten-Free Financiers Recipe

 Jump to Recipe

-Financiers are a classic of French pastry and they are very easy to make.
-This gluten-free version doesn’t have many ingredients and the recipe has few steps.
-They only use egg whites and it doesn’t take a raising agent.
+Financiers are a classic of French pastry, and they are very easy to make.
+This gluten-free version takes seven ingredients and has a few steps.
+For more French baking recipes, don’t miss these Madeleines.

 The recipe starts with browned butter (beurre noisette in French), which consists of heating it until it turns a golden color and gives off a hazelnut smell.
-It gives them an extra toasted nutty flavor.
+It gives them an extra toasted, nutty flavor.
+This classic almond tea cake takes egg whites and no raising agent.

-Traditionally they are made with a special rectangular mold, but in this recipe, we made them round.
-They are ideal to enjoy with tea in the afternoons!!
+Traditionally, they are made with a special financier mold, but in this recipe, we made them round.
+They are perfect to enjoy with tea in the afternoons!

 Ingredients